AdaByronLovelace/palettes/README.md

 A Javascript project to visualize color palettes.

-Three color palettes are expanded upon using tinycolor color manipulation.
+Three colors that go well togehter are used to create a palette of multiplecolors using tinycolor color manipulation.

 https://www.npmjs.com/package/tinycolor2